lvh/async-pep/pep-xxxx.rst

-Despite having been part of the Python standard library for a long time, the asyncore module suffers from fundamental flaws following from an inflexible API that does not stand up to the expectations towards a modern asynchronous networking module.
+Despite having been part of the Python standard library for a long time, the asyncore module suffers from fundamental flaws following from an inflexible API that does not stand up to the expectations of a modern asynchronous networking module.
 Moreover, its approach is too simplistic to provide developers with all the tools they need in order to fully exploit the potential of asynchronous